2022 M&M's Fan Appreciation 400

 The 2022 M&M's Fan Appreciation 400 was a NASCAR Cup Series race that was held on July 24, 2022, at Pocono Raceway in Long Pond, Pennsylvania.
 Contested over 160 laps on the 2.5 mi speedway, it was the 21st race of the 2022 NASCAR Cup Series season.
 Chase Elliott of Hendrick Motorsports would win the race after Denny Hamlin and Kyle Busch, who originally finished first and second respectively, were both disqualified for failing post-race technical inspection.
 Elliott became the first NASCAR driver to win a race after both the original first and second-place finishers were disqualified since 1955.
 Hamlin was also the first NASCAR Cup Series race winner to be disqualified since 1960, ending a 62-year streak.
 It was also the first disqualification of the Next Gen car since its debut earlier that year.

+It was the final appearance of 2004 Cup Series champion Kurt Busch, who withdrew from the race after crashing in qualifying, eventually leading to his retirement the following year.

 Report

 Background

 Pocono Raceway is a 2.5 mi oval speedway located in Long Pond, Pennsylvania, which has hosted NASCAR racing annually since the early 1970s.
 Nicknamed "The Tricky Triangle", the speedway has three distinct corners and is known for high speeds along its lengthy straightaways.

 From 1982 to 2019, the circuit had two race weekends.
 In 2020, the circuit was reduced to one race meeting of two races.
 The first race was moved to World Wide Technology Raceway near St. Louis starting in 2022.